They mourn and circle with respect. Surround

 Oh, whisper, he is gone someplace above.

-They wear dark suits to issue in that day
+They wear dark suits to usher in that day

 funereal.
 They mutter in their gloom;